-I've considered this point carefully and I'm satisfied that it wouldn't be fair or reasonable to say Miss B's actions mean she should bear the loss arising as a result of Options' failings.
+I've considered this point carefully and I'm satisfied that it wouldn't be fair or reasonable to say Mr C's actions mean he should bear the loss arising as a result of Options' failings.

-In my view, if Options had acted in accordance with its regulatory obligations and good industry practice it shouldn't have accepted Miss B's business from Douglas Baillie Ltd or accepted her applications to invest in Store First or GAS Verdant at all.
-That should have been the end of the matter - if either of those things had happened, I'm satisfied the arrangement for Miss B wouldn't have come about in the first place, and the loss she's suffered could have been avoided.
+In my view, if Options had acted in accordance with its regulatory obligations and good industry practice it shouldn't have accepted Mr C's business from Douglas Baillie Ltd or accepted his applications to invest in Store First or GAS Verdant at all.
+That should have been the end of the matter - if either of those things had happened, I'm satisfied the arrangement for Mr C wouldn't have come about in the first place, and the loss he's suffered could have been avoided.

 As I've made clear, Options needed to carry out appropriate initial and ongoing due diligence on Douglas Baillie Ltd and the Store First and GAS Verdant investments, and reach the right conclusions.
 I think it failed to do this.
-And just having Miss B sign forms containing declarations wasn't an effective way of Options meeting its obligations, or of escaping liability where it failed to meet its obligations.
+And just having Mr C sign forms containing declarations wasn't an effective way of Options meeting its obligations, or of escaping liability where it failed to meet its obligations.

-Douglas Baillie Ltd was a regulated firm who had advised Miss B on her pension transfer.
-I'm satisfied that Miss B trusted Douglas Baillie Ltd to act in her best interests.
-Miss B also then used the services of a regulated personal pension provider, Options.
+Douglas Baillie Ltd was a regulated firm who had advised Mr C on his pension transfer.
+I'm satisfied that Mr C trusted Douglas Baillie Ltd to act in his best interests.
+Mr C also then used the services of a regulated personal pension provider, Options.

 I've carefully considered what Options has said about clients being aware of the risks - that they signed documents confirming the Store First and GAS Verdant investments were high risk.
-And that the client proceeding on an 'insistent client' basis, and chose to accept a cash incentive and not disclose it to Options, thereby contributing to the loss they suffered.

-I've already explained why I think Options ought to have been concerned about Miss B proceeding on an insistent client basis.
-And as I explain below, I don't agree that the evidence we've seen to date supports the contention that it's more likely than not that Miss B understood the Store First and GAS Verdant investments were high risk.
-But, in any eventuality, these are secondary points because, as mentioned above, if Options had acted in accordance with its regulatory obligations and good industry practice I'm satisfied the arrangement for Miss B wouldn't have come about in the first place.
+And that the client chose to accept a cash incentive and not disclose it to Options, thereby contributing to the loss they suffered.
+As I explain below, I don't agree that the evidence we've seen to date supports the contention that it's more likely than not that Mr C understood the Store First and GAS Verdant investments were high risk.
+But, in any eventuality, this is a secondary point because, as mentioned above, if Options had acted in accordance with its regulatory obligations and good industry practice I'm satisfied the arrangement for Mr C wouldn't have come about in the first place.

-So, overall, I'm satisfied that in the circumstances, for all the reasons given, it's fair and reasonable to say Options should compensate Miss B for the loss she's suffered.
-I don't think it would be fair to say in the circumstances that Miss B should suffer the loss because she ultimately instructed the transactions to be effected.
+So, overall, I'm satisfied that in the circumstances, for all the reasons given, it's fair and reasonable to say Options should compensate Mr C for the loss he's suffered.
+I don't think it would be fair to say in the circumstances that Mr C should suffer the loss because he ultimately instructed the transactions to be effected.

-Had Options declined Miss B's business from Douglas Baillie Ltd, would the transactions complained about still have been effected elsewhere?
+Had Options declined Mr C's business from Douglas Baillie Ltd, would the transactions complained about still have been effected elsewhere?